Purple-Services/app-service/README.md

 Because profiles.clj will override the entires for :profiles in project.clj, the required :dependencies must be included in profiles.clj

-**In order to use lein with this environment, you will need to use the lein-environ plug.
-Add [lein-environ "1.0.0"] to your {:user {:plugins }} entry of your ~/.lein/profiles.clj file**

 **Note**: The value of :db-host is the database host used for development.
 If you have MySQL configured on your machine, you can use the value "localhost" with a :db-password that you set.
 Otherwise, you can use the AWS valueshost and pwd values to access the remote development server.
 You will eventually need to setup a local MySQL server in order to run tests that access the database.
 See "Using a local MySQL Database for Development" below about how to configure this.

+### Get private dependencies

+There are two dependencies that are private to Purple, common and opt.
 ### Request addition of your IP address to RDS

 Navigate to https://www.whatismyip.com/ and send your IP address to Chris in order to be added to the AWS RDS.
 You will have to update your IP address whenever it changes.
-This step must be completed in order to access the test database so that you will be able to develope locally.
+This step must be completed in order to access the test database so that you will be able to develop locally.
 This must be done before continuing further if you plan to connect to the development database on AWS as opposed to using your local MySQL database.

 ### Start the local server for development